stefanDeveloper/heiDGAF/docs/pipeline.rst

 Advanced Features
 .................

-The functionality of the buffer system is detailed in the subsection :ref:`Buffer Functionality`.
+The functionality of the buffer system is detailed in the subsection :ref:`buffer-functionality`.
 This approach helps detect errors or attacks that may occur at the boundary between two batches when analyzed in later pipeline stages.

 Overview